microsoft/BotBuilder-V3/Connector/Attachments.md

 Regardless, a user can perform the action by clicking on a button or typing in the content as a response.

-> The Actions field requires you to upgrade to latest published Nuget package.
+> The Actions field requires you to upgrade to > 1.1 published Nuget package.

 Action object: